snokvist/steam_wfb-ng/README.md

-Edit config.cfg to match your setup.
+Edit config.cfg to match your setup. chown +x on scripts.
 Start steam_wfb.py first and check for initialization and data.
 Start fpv.sh. fpv.sh have one pipeline with video only, and one with audio.
-I will addargument to chose betweeen them later.
+I will add argument to chose betweeen them later, different steam shortcuts can be created.

-Using aggregation and distributor options, compatible with openwrt and remote nodes, as well as local interfaces (add to config.cfg)
+Using aggregation and distributor options, compatible with openwrt and remote nodes, as well as local interfaces (add to config.cfg). final_cleanup.sh need to remove and readd the built in driver to work, if you are using Steamdeck OLED, you need to add your driver name to have network restored after FPV.
+Requires NOPASSWD sudo (Only do it if you understand it): echo "%wheel ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/wheel >/dev/null

+One-click installer will come later.

 Steam shortcuts:
 /bin/konsole